AUAShen/vConv/demo.md

 # General applications

 The demo code here can be applied to a variety of motif discovery problems.
 For example, given any set of sequences of interest, identify the common motifs.
 These motifs are shared, conserved region among the input reads.

+Although the demo model only has one vConv layer, the vConv layer has the capability to be adapted into more sophisticated model structures.
+In an other word, vConv is a generalised convolution layer, which can be applied to a variety of model structures.
+In our manuscript [reference to add], we presented examples of multi-layers vConv based neural network.